edulach/Vasi_bayesian_Regression-model/README.md

   probit = "models/stan_probitN_mixed_loc.stan"#stan_probitN_mixed_loc_dis
 )
 ```

+The default Stan model settings are preconfigured as:

+iter = 5000
+warmup  = 2500
+chains = 1
+Priors for the parameters in stan.

 These settings can be modified if needed.
 The model also computes the criteria WAIC and LOO from loo package,
 , as well as EAIC and EBIC.
 All results, including the estimates obtained from the selected model, will be saved in the results folder.